 Moving on, the next step is to determine the features you will include in your app based on its purpose and function.

-To estimate a more accurate app development cost, the number of features to be implemented in your app is critical as it will affect the development hours most significantly.
+To estimate a more accurate app development cost, the number of features to be implemented in your app is critical as it directly affects the development hours.
 In addition, more complex features take a longer time to develop than basic ones, increasing the overall cost of development.
 So, the effective formula will look like this: